A Message from the President of Hellenic American University on Fall 2020 Reopening

 All student documents, except for official transcripts, can be requested and provided via email.
 For the Athens site, fees can be paid via e-banking or through direct deposits at the bank.

-The Office of Student Affairs in Athens will continue organizing team building events in association with our 10 clubs.
+The Office of Student Affairs in Athens continue organizing team building events in association with our 10 clubs.
 We are still investigating how these will be delivered, and decisions will be made in light of instructions from the public health authorities.
 Last semester, however, demonstrated that many student activities can be offered virtually, as witnessed by the success of the online workout sessions, master classes, seminars, and club meetings/events that were held in Spring 2020.

 Enhanced academic support

-The University is now completing a major upgrade to the latest version of the Blackboard eLearning platform.
+The University completed a major upgrade to the latest version of the Blackboard eLearning platform.
 As part of this upgrade, we have subscribed to Blackboard Collaborate, a web conferencing/webinar platform designed for use in online teaching.
 This allows us to set up and deliver synchronous video sessions, much as in Microsoft Teams and Zoom, and together with the resources in Blackboard, offer students a single-platform, integrated learning environment with all the tools and resources in one place.

 Undergraduate Employability Plan